 - Check the number on the tape measure

 Don’t worry about doing this every day!
-As with daily weigh-ins, mental stress can hinder our health and fitness progress, as stress can even cause excess fat storage.
 Do what works for you, but once per month is a good idea.
 Set a reminder in your phone to measure it at the same time every month so it’s most accurate.

 So, what is a healthy waist measurement?

 Put simply, you should probably try to lose weight if you’re a man with a waist more than 94cm (37 inches) or a woman with a waist of more 80cm (31.5 inches).

 Current NHS guidance suggests you may at very high risk of some serious health conditions and should see a GP if your waist is more than 102cm (40in) or more for men or 88cm (34.5in) or more for women.

 Your waist hip ratio can also shed light on body fat and the Evergreen Life app can help you with this too.